antfarmsocial/AntFarmSocial/DEVELOPERS.md

   so that you are aware of some of the quirks in this project.
 - If you create new css/js/html files, you'll need to study the gulpfile to figure out where to properly handle that.
 Quit and restart gulp to test!
-- You'll notice aliases used in the JS for common properties and functions, this is for the benefit of the terser minifier.
-Try to keep up these optimisatations by: 1) Being familiar with the existing aliases, and
-  2) Keeping an eye on the string analysis in the gulp output for hints about inefficiencies.
 - You can edit antViewer.html (or create a similar file) to test out animations and other ideas.
 - Other than that, take your cues from what is already there.